JonStratton/mesh-front-py/README.md

 If you want to build and run cjdns on the node and be managed by mesh-front-py, you can set a toggle before running the installed.

     CJDNS=1; export CJDNS
     ./install.sh

-Note, OLSR has been turned off by default.
-If you want to also install OLSR (for instance, if you are making an AREDN / Broadband Hamnet compatible node), make sure to set an “OLSR” environmental variable ahead of the install.sh script.

-    OLSR=1; export OLSR
-    ./install.sh

 The installer will attempt to back up some current system files, and make new version that are editable by users in the "mesh-front" group.
 Once the installer finishes (and you optionally log out and on again), you should be able to run the web front-end with the following command: